Uninett/Argus/docs/api.rst

 -  ``/api/v1/notificationprofiles/timeslots/<int:pk>/``:

-   -  ``GET``: returns one of the logged in user’s time slots by PK
+   -  ``GET``: returns one of the logged in user’s time slots by primary key
-   -  ``PUT``: updates and returns one of the logged in user’s time slots by PK
+   -  ``PUT``: updates and returns one of the logged in user’s time slots by primary key

       Example request body: same as ``POST`` to ``/notificationprofiles/timeslots/``

-   -  ``DELETE``: deletes one of the logged in user’s time slots by PK
+   -  ``DELETE``: deletes one of the logged in user’s time slots by primary key

 -  ``/api/v1/notificationprofiles/filters/``: